');

 About New Haven, IN

-New Haven is a mid-sized city in Indiana with a population of 15,339 residents.
-The median household income is $67,121 per year, which is near the national average.
-The median age in New Haven is 38.7 years.
+New Haven is a mid-sized city located in Indiana with a population of 15,339 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $67,121 per year, which is 11% below the national median of $75,149.
+The median age of 38.7 years is close to the US median age of 38.9 years.

 Cost of Living in New Haven, IN